 NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
 This risk may increase with duration of use.Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk [see WARNINGS AND PRECAUTIONS].

 SPRIX Nasal spray is contraindicated for treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS].

-SPRIX is available as an intranasal spray product containing the active ingredient (ketorolac tromethamine) and the excipients edetate disodium (EDTA), monobasic potassium phosphate, sodium hydroxide, and water for injection.
+SPRIX is a clear, colorless to yellow solution packaged in a glass vial with a snap on spray pump for use as an intranasal spray product.
+It contains the active ingredient (ketorolac tromethamine) and the excipients edetate disodium (EDTA), mono basic potassium phosphate, sodium hydroxide, and water for injection.